Digital Products Privacy Statement

 Data Retention and Destruction.

 Upon the written request of a Customer, we will remove Student Data and/or Educator Data from our production servers when we will no longer be providing access to the Digital Products to the Customer.
-We reserve the right, in our sole discretion, to remove Student Data and/or Educator Data for a particular customer from our production servers following a reasonable period of time after our relationship with a Customer has ended, as demonstrated by the end of contract term or Customer’s lack of activity within the Digital Products.
-We do not knowingly retain Student Data beyond the reasonable period of time required to support Customer’s educational purpose, unless authorized by the Customer.
-Student Data is removed from backups in accordance with our data retention standards.
+We reserve the right, in our sole discretion, to remove Student Data and/or Educator Data for a particular customer from our production servers following a reasonable period of time after our relationship with a Customer has ended, as demonstrated by the end of a contract term or Customer’s lack of activity within the Digital Products.

 How We Secure Your Information.

-In connection with providing the Digital Products, we will implement and maintain reasonable technical, administrative, and physical safeguards.
+In connection with providing the Digital Products, we implement and maintain reasonable technical, administrative, and physical safeguards.
 For more details on our safeguards and our IT security program, please review our Information Technology Security Standards.

 Your Data Rights.